jointoucan/webpack-browser-extension-plugin/README.md

 - Inject into bundle for background process since v3 does not support loading two files in the background service worker
 - Avoid using look behind regexp to allow for usage in Safari web extensions.
+- Auto reload on change in manifest.json or locales.

 > Note: This has not yet been tested on Safari, and pretty sure it might not still work due to xcode compilation issues.